tomverbeure/kv260_bringup/README.md

 # From Nothing to Switching Fan On and Off

+All of this below assumes that you have PetaLinux running on the KV260 board.
+In other words, you went through the Getting Started sequences to create an SDCard with PetaLinux and booted the board from that.

+Once that's done, the PS of the FPGA is configured such that there's 100MHz clock for the PL, and the PL part is switched on and ready to receive a bitstream, from the PS or through JTAG.

+On the KV260, I can find no clock that can be used straight by the PL part, so the PL part must get its clock from the PS.
+And this needs a whole song and dance with the IP Block GUI to link your own design to the clock of the MPSoC part.

+That's what described below.

+It's possible to have the SoC run a barebones firmware instead of Linux, but I haven't gotten this far yet...

+Another thing to keep in mind is that I'm using the FPGA IO pins that I figured out along the way (and that can be found in `./kv260_pinout.py`.)
+I'm not using defintions from the board files, because I haven't figured out how to do that yet...

 * Start Vivado
 * Quick Start -> Create Project
 * Project name: `kv260_fan_test`, Project location: `/home/tom/projects`